cjoakim/AIGraph4pg/docs/quick_start.md

 - Execute **az login**.
 See https://learn.microsoft.com/en-us/cli/azure/authenticate-azure-cli
 - Execute the **az/provision.ps1** script to provision your Azure PostgreSQL server
 - Alternatively, provision this manually in Azure Portal.
-Enable the VECTOR and AGE extensions.
+- Enable the VECTOR and AGE extensions.
 See https://learn.microsoft.com/en-us/azure/postgresql/flexible-server/concepts-extensions

+This reference application assumes that the name of your database is **dev**.

 ### 3.3.2 Azure OpenAI